RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Methods

+For each structure $\mathcal{X}_r$ from the retrieved protein $\mathcal{P}_r=(\mathcal{S}_r, \mathcal{X}_r)\in \mathcal{R}$, we construct a residue-wise alignment to the query structure.
+The purpose of this alignment is to identify locally matched regions, which allows us to use the amino acid types from the retrieved proteins to augment the generation of the query sequence.

-As shown in Figure~\ref{fig: alignment}, for each retrieved protein $\mathcal{P}_r$, the alignment produces a mapping between residues in the query and residues in the retrieved structures.
-For each residue position $i$ in the query $\mathcal{P}_q$, the alignment either identifies a corresponding residue $j$ in $\mathcal{P}_r$ or indicates that position $i$ is not aligned to any residue.
+The alignment is also produced by the US-align.
+As shown in Figure~\ref{fig: methods}, the alignment produces a mapping between residues in the query structure and residues in the retrieved proteins.
+For each residue position $i$ in the query $\mathcal{X}$, the alignment either identifies a corresponding residue $j$ in $\mathcal{X}_r$ or indicates that position $i$ does not align with any residue.

-We aggregate this information across all $k$ proteins in $\mathcal{R}_q$.
-For each position $i$ in the query sequence, we construct a multiset $\mathcal{T}_i$, containing the amino acid types of all aligned residues from the retrieved set:
+For each position $i$ in the query sequence, we define a set $\mathcal{T}_i$ to denote the amino acid types of all aligned residues from the retrieved proteins:

-This multiset $\mathcal{T}_i$ serves as a collection of observed amino acid types that are evolutionarily and structurally compatible with the local backbone environment at position $i$.
+where $\mathcal{S}_r[j]$ denotes the $j$-th amino acid of sequence $\mathcal{S}_r$.
+This $\mathcal{T}_i$ reflects the amino acid types observed at structurally aligned positions, providing information about natural sequence variation compatible with the local structural environment of residue $i$.